hyperledger/fabric-contract-api-go/tutorials/getting-started.md

     existing, err := ctx.GetStub().GetState(key)

     if err != nil {
-        return errors.New("Unable to interact with world state") }
+        return errors.New("unable to interact with world state") }

     if existing == nil {
-        return fmt.Errorf("Cannot update world state pair with key %s.
+        return fmt.Errorf("cannot update world state pair with key %s.
 Does not exist", key) }

     err = ctx.GetStub().PutState(key, []byte(value))

     if err != nil {
-        return errors.New("Unable to interact with world state") }
+        return errors.New("unable to interact with world state") }

     return nil